godfuzz3r/osmo-nidc/README.md

 - if MS leaves the network without detaching IMSI, it will be "active" for up to 8 minutes.
 This is because the minimum value for T3212 timer (location update) is 6 minutes, and MSC requires some time gap between T3212 value in BSC and MSC.
 Without gap, MSC may expire active subscribers.
 - IPv6 routing not configured
+- sometimes devices may be not properly "passed" to container.
+Stop container, reconnect device and start container again may help

 ## todo
 - silent call/paging interaction